stakater/grafana-cloud-ansible-operator/README.md

     *Direct Grafana OnCall Setup:*
     Upon identifying the GCC CR, described in the next section, the operator proceeds with the Grafana OnCall setup by interacting with Grafana Cloud's API.
-    It establishes the necessary integrations and secures essential details, including the Alertmanager HTTP URL.
+    It establishes the necessary integrations and secures essential details, including the Alertmanager http URL.

     *In-Cluster Configuration Management:*
     The operator directly applies configuration changes within the cluster, bypassing the need for `ManifestWork`.